Rhodes: Modern Age

-Thousands of Italian colonists settled in the island, mainly in the capital "Rodi", while some of them founded farm villages (like "Peveragno Rodio" (1929), "Campochiaro" (1935), "San Marco" (1936) and "Savona" (1938): in the Dodecanese islands was officially proposed the creation in 1940 of the "Provincia italiana di Rodi".
+Thousands of Italian colonists settled in the island, mainly in the capital "Rodi", while some of them founded farm villages (like "Peveragno Rodio" (1929), "Campochiaro" (1935), "San Marco" (1936) and "Savona" (1938): in 1940 the creation of the "Provincia italiana di Rodi" in the Dodecanese islands was officially proposed.
 In the late 1930s, Mussolini embarked on a program of Italianization, attempting to make the island of Rhodes a transportation hub that would facilitate the spread of Italian culture in Greece and the Levant.
-The Fascist program coincided with improvements to infrastructure.
+The Fascist program coincided with improvements to infrastructure, building imposing buildings such as the Hotel Rodon, the Puccini Theater and many administrative buildings with master architects such as Armando Bernabiti and Florestano Di Fausto.
 While the government worked at modernization, they also obliterated many historical buildings that did not match their ideal of a modern society.

 The island suffered through many "governors" appointed by the Italian government.
 As such, in 1938, the "Leggi razziali" (Racial Laws) were passed, mimicking the footsteps of the antisemitic policies promoted in other European countries.
 All Jews who served in the government, including the military, were forced to resign, school children were forced to abandon their studies, and all commerce that included any dealings with Jews was forbidden.
-After half a millennium of living in peace on Rhodes, the Jewish Juderia became non-citizens.

 Following the Italian Armistice of 8 September 1943, the British attempted to get the Italian garrison on Rhodes to change sides.
 This was anticipated by the German Army, which succeeded in occupying the island with the Battle of Rhodes.
 In great measure, the German occupation caused the British failure in the subsequent Dodecanese Campaign.

 After September 1943, the Jews were sent to concentration camps.
 However, the Turkish Consul Selahattin Ülkümen succeeded, at considerable risk to himself and his family, in saving 42 Jewish families, about 200 persons in total, who had Turkish citizenship or were members of Turkish citizens' families.

 On 8 May 1945, the Germans under Otto Wagener surrendered Rhodes as well as the Dodecanese as a whole to the British, who soon after then occupied the islands as a military protectorate.

 At the Paris Peace Treaties, Rhodes, together with the other islands of the Dodecanese, was united with Greece in February 1947.
 6,000 Italian colonists were forced to abandon the island and returned to Italy.

 Contemporary period

 In 1949, Rhodes was the venue for negotiations between Israel and Egypt, Jordan, Lebanon, and Syria, concluding with the 1949 Armistice Agreements.

+In 2023, the island was hit by the 2023 Greece wildfires, which forced the largest evacuations in the history of Greece.
+Nearly 19,000 people had to evacuate.